Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-sample-occurrence/tutorial/form-structure.rst

 The message you have typed in will appear, since anything you put into the form structure which Indicia cannot recognise is simply output as is, a useful tip for adding custom HTML into your forms.
-There is a green bar following the message in this example, because the form is configured to show the output on tabs, so this is the empty tab header.
+There is a grey bar following the message in this example, because the form is configured to show the output on tabs, so this is the empty tab header.

 So, let's build a form from the ground up to see how it works.
 We'll add a "Visit" tab to